Standard Model Predictions for Rare K and B Decays without New Physics Infection: Searching for Footprints of NP Beyond the SM

 Once the rapid test in Section~\ref{rapid} is found to be negative one can set the $\Delta F=2$ observables to their experimental values.
 This allows to predict the branching ratios either by means of the $\vcb$-independent ratios or just using the CKM parameters determined exclusively from $\Delta F=2$ observables.
 The results for the branching ratios are collected in Tables~\ref{tab:SMBRBV2}, \ref{tab:SMBRBV1} and \ref{tab:nunubar}.
 Similarly, one can calculate those $\vcb$-independent ratios of \cite{Buras:2021nns} that depend on $\beta$ and $\gamma$.
 The results are given in (\ref{eq:R0})-(\ref{R12ab}) and (\ref{R13new})-(\ref{R14newf}).

 Following these steps, future measurements of all branching ratios calculated in the present paper will hopefully tell us what is the pattern of deviations from their SM predictions allowing us to select some favourite BSM models.
 Indeed in this context various $\vcb$ independent ratios of branching ratios considered by us, both independent of $\beta$ and $\gamma$ and dependent on them and calculated by us in Section~\ref{ratios} will provide a good test of the SM.
-Similarly $\vcb-\gamma$ plots \cite{Buras:2021nns,Buras:2022wpw,Buras:2022nfn} will play an important role, in particular if $\beta$ and $\gamma$ will be determined in tree-level decays that are likely subject to small impact from NP.
+Similarly $\vcb-\gamma$ plots \cite{Buras:2021nns,Buras:2022wpw,Buras:2022nfn} will play an important role, in particular if $\beta$ and $\gamma$ will be determined in tree-level non-leptonic $B$ decays that are likely to receive only very small NP contributions.
 However, this may still take some time.
 Then also the comparison with the values in (\ref{CKMoutput}) will be possible.
+Moreover, beyond the SM the ratios $R_i$ will depend on $\vcb$ so that its value will be necessary for the study of NP contributions.
+Therefore, it is very important that this direct route to $\vcb$ through trevel decays is continued with all technology we have to our disposal.